pfeodrippe/vybe/README.md

 We have a Github Actions pipeline that builds, tests and publishes to Clojars for each OS, each has a suffix for its version, check below:

-- OSX universal (run in M* processors)
+- OSX universal, tested, sample verified
   - `io.github.pfeodrippe/vybe {:mvn/version "0.4.165-macos-universal"}`
-- Linux (x64), tests passing, haven't run it myself, report any issues
+- Linux (x64), tested, sample still unverified
   - `io.github.pfeodrippe/vybe {:mvn/version "0.4.165-linux-x64"}`
-- Windows (x64), tests passing, haven't run it myself, report any issues
+- Windows (x64), tested, sample verified
   - `io.github.pfeodrippe/vybe {:mvn/version "0.4.165-win-x64"}`

 ## Getting started